 ❤️ Why You'll Love It

-- A simple delicious recipe for breakfast, lunch or dinner.
+- A simple, delicious homemade falafel recipe for breakfast, lunch or dinner.

-- Learn how to make falafel like a pro so you can have this street food any time you like.
+- Learn how to make falafel like a pro so you can enjoy this popular street food any time you like.
+Way better than what you get at the grocery stores.

-- A freezer friendly recipe, this is specially great when you meal plan for the week.
+- A freezer-friendly recipe, this is especially great when you meal plan for the week.

 📝 Ingredients